openhwgroup/cvw/README.md

 ### Compatibility
 The current version of the toolchain has been tested on Ubuntu (versions 20.04 LTS, 22.04 LTS, and 24.04 LTS) and on Red Hat/Rocky/AlmaLinux (versions 8 and 9).

+> [!WARNING]
-NOTE: Ubuntu 22.04LTS is incompatible with Synopsys Design Compiler.
+> Ubuntu 22.04LTS is incompatible with Synopsys Design Compiler.

+> [!WARNING]
+> Verilator currently fails to simulate correctly on Ubuntu 20.04 LTS and Red Hat/Rocky/AlmaLinux 8.

 ### Overview
 The toolchain installation script installs the following tools: